Freedom FilesFreedom Files

 Dominica

-A second passport in three to six months at one of the lowest thresholds in the Caribbean, with no physical-presence requirement at any stage and a CBI program that has run continuously since 1993.
+A second passport in three to six months at one of the lowest thresholds in the Caribbean, from a CBI program that has run continuously since 1993.

 Population